We can release equity from a property that you own in Australia but we cannot use a property overseas as security.

 What about foreign exchange controls?

-This is really helpful even from the outset of getting you transferring your deposit overseas.
+This is really helpful when transferring your deposit overseas.

-However, there may be foreign exchange controls in the country you’re investing.
+However, there may be foreign exchange controls in the country you’re investing in.

 These controls include fixed exchange rates and restrictions on the amount of currency that can be imported.